Welcome to today's edition of the Rush 24-7 podcast.

 That was Cronkite.

-Cronkite.
+Yeah, Cronkite.

-Yeah, Edward R. Murray.
+Yeah, Edward R. Murrow.

-And the most tr oh Edward R. Murray with Joseph McCarthy.
+Oh, Edward R. Murrow with Joseph McCarthy.

 Right.

-Um he had these.
+So he had these.

-I'm not I don't think it's a contemporary problem.
+I don't think it's a contemporary problem.

-I I I probably have if if there's been a consistent theme more than any other topic on this program for the last 27 years, it's been the media.
+Probably have, if there's been a consistent theme more than any other topic on this program for the last 27 years, it's been the media.

 It's right up there with Dan Rather making up a story about Bush and the National Guard.

-Bush uh rather I you know how that's the one time, the one egregious error of his that we know.
+Bush, or rather, that's the one time, the one egregious error of his that we know.

-Uh but the events that you that that you talk about, uh like do you mention Edward R. Murrow and and the New York Times ignoring Stalin and the famine and all that, those were not eyewitness accounts.
+But the events that you talk about, like you mentioned, Edward R. Murrow and the New York Times ignoring Stalin and the famine and all that.

 That's something that doesn't happen every day.

-Sure the media is pro-Soviet.
+Sure, the media is pro-Soviet.

 But this is a guy who said he was somewhere and this happened and he wasn't and it didn't.

-In numerous occasions, on numerous occasions in different places.
+In numerous occasions, on numerous occasions, in different places.

-You know, the the the media would have you believe that Ferguson, Missouri happens every day.
+You know, the media would have you believe that Ferguson, Missouri happens every day, multiple times a day, right?

 Well, this really does.

-This kind of stuff in the media making it up, shaping it, doing a narrative.
+This kind of stuff in the media, making it up, shaping it, doing a narrative.

 This happens every day.

-This just happens to be a little bit glaring because it is an eye-witness account.
+This just happens to be a little bit glaring because it is an eyewitness account.

 A reporter has made up an eyewitness account.